ncbi/ribovore/00README.txt

 but changeable to <x> with the --vlowadiff <x> option.
 ONLY CAUSES FAILURE IF THE --difffail OPTION IS ENABLED.

-13. "multiple_hits_to_best_model": there are more than one hits to the best scoring model.
+13. "MultipleHits": there are more than one hits to the best scoring model.
 ONLY CAUSES FAILURE IF THE --multfail OPTION IS ENABLED.

-14. "too_short": the sequence is too short, less than <n1>.
+14. "TooShort": the sequence is too short, less than <n1>.
 ALWAYS CAUSES FAILURE WHEN REPORTED BUT ONLY REPORTED IF THE --shortfail <n1>
 OPTION IS ENABLED.

-15. "too_long": the sequence is too long, more than <n2>.
+15. "TooLong": the sequence is too long, more than <n2>.
 ALWAYS CAUSES FAILURE WHEN REPORTED BUT ONLY REPORTED IF THE --longfail <n2>
 OPTION IS ENABLED.